 Oral Roberts University tries to educate and train you to succeed in a wide variety of situations, which usually require that you be present, punctual and prepared to do your job well.
 The attendance policy of this course is to prepare you for a responsible, successful post-ORU reality.
-Your sick or other emergency leaves equal the number of times you meet in a week, i.e., two days.
+Your sick or other emergency leaves equal the number of times you meet in a week, i.e., one day.

 Any additional absences will cost you.
 One absence 1.5% and two absences 3%.
 There are no exceptions to this policy except for an official University activity.
-Absence on exam days will cost you 20 points.